Animals in the City

 This City's Animals Local Law 1999 addresses the most common animals that residents are likely to keep.

-A person may only keep two dogs unless they have received specific approval from this local government to keep more.
+A person may only keep two dogs unless they have received specific approval from the City to keep more.
 Dogs must be registered under the provisions of the Dog Act.
 The local law also addresses various matters regarding kennel establishments.
 A brochure on good dog ownership is available from the City upon request.

 New legislation has been introduced relating to cat ownership.